|

 - Have the skills to combine your knowledge of program design and data structures (174/175),

-with useful algorithms and mathematics (272/204/304) and application-specific knowledge (291/379) to design and implement non-trivial software;
+with useful algorithms and mathematics (272/204/304) and application-specific knowledge (291/379) to design and implement non-trivial software.

 Student Responsibilities:

-- Frequently Asked Questions (FAQs)
+- read Frequently Asked Questions (FAQs);

-- Attend your lectures, labs, office hours, and check discussion forum (Q&A through emails unlikely due to 600+ students);
+- attend your lectures, labs, office hours, and check discussion forum (Q&A through emails unlikely due to 600+ students);

-- In-class lectures could differ slightly across sections, in terms of progress, emphasis and demo programs;
+* In-class lectures could differ slightly across sections, in terms of progress, emphasis and demo programs;

-- Use your UofA email address for communications!
+- use your UofA email address for communications!

-- Textbook reading (plus some lecture notes);
+- textbook reading (plus some lecture notes);

-- Work independently on lab exercises;
+- work independently on course works;

-- Prepare well for quizzes and exams;
+- prepare well for quizzes, in-class coding, and exams;

-- Your feedbacks are very welcome!
+- your feedbacks are very welcome!
+(Adjustments could be implemented inside the term.)

 Time |